dandrews7396/RoboND-Kinematics-Project/writeup_final.md

 In transforming this data into D-H values, the following rules were followed:

 1. In describing reference frames for each joint, the z-axis is along the joint rotational axis.
+(See figure below)
 2. common normals should be identified between joint reference frames.
 3. Where possible parameters should ideally be zero.
 4. Where links are coincident with joint axes, the sum of the link lengths is to be assigned to the link furthest from the last perpendicular joint axis.

+![alt text][image5]

 This enabled me to produce the following D-H Parameter Table: